-As part of the invitation to compete at the National Final, SkillPLUMB provide examples ofpast competitions at National Level to help develop competitors.
+As part of the invitation to compete at the National Final, SkillPLUMB provide an example of past competition at National Level to help develop competitors.
 This is an excellent opportunity for all competitors to boost their confidence using skills and equipment in a safe environment, while replicating the competition project and expectations.

-In the past our sponsors have provided manufacturer's instructions etc. to help train competitors in the installation of components.
+In the past, our sponsors have provided manufacturer's instructions etc. to help train competitors in the installation of components.